 In 2020, WQA was successful in amending its Proposition 1 Expanded Site Investigation Planning Grant to conduct similar work at an adjacent property to the east to further define the extent of the contamination.
 The additional work was completed in 2021.
 Based on the findings of the expanded site investigation activities, WQA submitted a full proposal for a Proposition 1 Implementation Grant in mid-2022.
-If awarded, WQA will begin construction of the WSGRF enhancements in 2023.
+In 2023, WQA was awarded a Proposition 1 Implementation Grant for construction of the WSGRF enhancements scheduled to begin in 2025.

-As of September 30,2022, the treatment facility has treated approximately 364.44 acre-feet of contaminated groundwater and has removed approximately 206.20 lbs. of VOCs and 1,4-Dioxane.
+As of September 30,2024, the treatment facility has treated approximately 382 acre-feet of contaminated groundwater and has removed approximately 213 lbs. of VOCs and 1,4-Dioxane.